Streaming films and videos

 Closed captioning of film and video

-Many DVDs in the SMIL collection are captioned.
-If a DVD required for classroom instruction must be captioned, select that option on the online film and video booking form, or tell SMIL staff when making a reservation in person, by telephone or email.
-Captioning a DVD can take up to six weeks and so advance planning is necessary.
+Many film and video titles in the SMIL collection are closed captioned.
+If a title required for classroom instruction needs to be captioned, select that option on the online film and video booking form, or tell SMIL staff when making a reservation in person, by telephone or email.
+Captioning a title can take up to six weeks.